Jax-Core/JaxCore/README.md

 ### Prerequisites

 - [Rainmeter v4.5](https://www.rainmeter.net/) or newer.
 Rainmeter can be installed by downloading the `.exe` file from [Rainmeter's official website](https://www.rainmeter.net/).
+- Powershell v5.1 or newer.
+Windows 10 and 11 users should have this installed already.
+But the Windows 7 folks might have the outdated version of Powershell.
+To resolve that:
+    1. Open a PowerShell CLI and run `$PSVersionTable.PSVersion.Major`
+    2. If it returns `5`, you can skip this step and proceed to the installation of JaxCore.
+However, if it returns `2`, download and install the most recent PowerShell version.
+The installer can be found at https://www.microsoft.com/en-us/download/details.aspx?id=54616.
+- .NET Framework 4.5 or later.

 ### Installation